tjheslin1/sunday-arcana-recruitment/doc.md

 <div style='margin-top:0px'></div>

 You cannot change this eldritch invocation whilst you have a pact with a follower.
-If the Profigy you have made a pact with dies, from the next dusk you can offer the pact from this eldritch invocation to another of your followers.
+If the Prodigy you have made a pact with dies, from the next dusk you can offer the pact from this eldritch invocation to another of your followers.

 > #### Prodigy Example: _Amafrey_